bebenlebricolo/events-manager/tags/6.6.5/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.6.5 =
+* Security update for users not ready to update to 7.x

 = 6.6.4.4 =
 * Re-added cancellation checks before processing a booking, previously added in 6.6.4.2 and removed in .3 due to urgent validation reports.
 * Fixed image validation issues introduced in 6.6.4.2